Start9Labs/documentation/site/source/user-manual/wifi.rst

     :width: 60%
     :alt: Enter Credentials

 #.
-If you clicked "Save for Later", the network it will appear in the list, unconnected.
+If you clicked "Save for Later", the network will appear in the list, unconnected.
 If you selected "Save and Connect", the network will attempt to connect and show a green checkmark upon success.

    .. figure:: /_static/images/config/wifi4.png
     :width: 60%